 As you can see, turning fresh marijuana into something you can work with while baking is a process of its own.
 That’s why accurate measuring and timing are a must.
 This isn’t a recipe you can just eyeball.

-If you want the highest level of potency in your butter/oil, you need to get your ratios right, which you can read more about before getting started.
+If you want the highest level of potency in your butter/oil, you need to get your ratios right.
 Keep in mind the ratios will vary depending on the quality of the weed you’re using and how many edibles you’d like to make.
 After all, it takes much more cannabutter to bake 20 brownies than it does to make 5 or 10.

 3. Start with the Classic